sendgrid/docs/content/docs/ui/account-and-settings/billing.md

 ##     Changing your plan

-You can change your plan under the Plan section on the Plan & Billing tab of the [Account Details page]( https://app.sendgrid.com/account/billing).
+You can change your plan under the Plan section on the Plan & Billing tab of the [Account Details page](https://app.sendgrid.com/account/billing).

-##     Cancel your account
+##     Cancelling your account

-To cancel your account, go the bottom of the Plan & Billing section of your [Account Details page]( https://app.sendgrid.com/account/billing), click **Cancel Account**, and follow the prompts.
+To cancel your account, go to the bottom of the Plan & Billing section of your [Account Details page]( https://app.sendgrid.com/account/billing), click **Cancel Account**, and follow the prompts.

 <call-out>